Offenbach (band): Reunion

 In 1996, McGale, Gravel and Leboeuf reunited as Offenbach Inc. for a reunion tour.
 Due to Boulet's death, they selected Martin Deschamps, who had recently won Quebec's L'Empire des futures stars competition, as the band's new vocalist.
 They toured extensively for two years, and released a greatest hits compilation in 1999.
 A second volume of hits followed in 2002.

 In 2005, the band released Nature, which consisted of acoustic versions of their classic hits.
 It also includes one new song "L'amour est cruel" (Love is cruel).
 The music was written by Gravel in the 1980s and the words were later added by Deschamps.
-A concert at Montrteal's Bell Center on April 1, 2005, marked the 25th anniversary of Offenbach's first Forum show.
+A concert at Montreal's Bell Center on April 1, 2005, marked the 25th anniversary of Offenbach's first Forum show.

 In January 2007, Leboeuf was announced as the new bassist for April Wine, replacing the departed Jim Clench.

 As of 2012, the band is still touring and performing shows all over Quebec as well as in Ontario, New Brunswick and France.

 The band's current line up consists of: